Understanding Your Rights If You Are A Victim Of Domestic Violence, Human Trafficking Or Other Crimes

 The United States has special visa provisions for victims of several types of crime, including domestic violence and human trafficking.
 The Tucson application process can be confusing and daunting.
 The Arizona attorneys at Ayala Law Office, P.C., understand the details and requirements and champion the rights of our clients at every stage in the immigration visa process.

 How Domestic Violence Victims Can Get A Green Card

 The Violence Against Women Act (VAWA) was created to fund investigation and prosecution of violent crimes against women.
-Under the act, the U.S. Citizenship and Immigration Services (USCIS) says you could possibly become a lawful permanent resident of the United States if you are the victim of battery or extreme cruelty committed by a U.S. citizen spouse, former spouse, parent or child or a lawful permanent resident spouse, former spouse or parent who is lawful permanent resident.
+Under the act, the U.S. Citizenship and Immigration Services (USCIS) says you could possibly become a lawful permanent resident of the United States if you are proven to be a victim of battery or excessive cruelty committed by a spouse, former spouse or parent or child who is a U.S. citizen, or by a spouse, former spouse or parent who is lawful permanent resident.